-The modular building construction process is often compared to LEGO bricks, in that each piece is constructed to fit perfectly with the next piece.
-The end result is a high-quality product constructed in a safe and efficient work environment.
+Modular construction methods are often compared to building with blocks, because each building section is constructed to fit perfectly with the next one.
+This results in a high-quality product that’s constructed in a safe, effective work environment.
+Ultimately, modular prioritizes efficiency, durability, and quality control.

 - 2*(14′[W] * 50′[L]) = 1,400 square feet